gospeller986/Find-My-Guru/README.md

 This project aims at connecting you with the best teachers around you , because ... common not everything can be done over Instagram .

+## Status

+Kinda completed the landing page , and made a form for onboarding the users

 This is a weekend hobby project that might become a serious project .
 No strings attached .
 Will try to implement all kind of crazy stuff over here Backend stack is not yet decided , will decide soon ...